lucas-Dk/Easy-D/README.md

 # COMO BAIXAR O SCRIPT

-use: gitclone + link do meu arquivo
+use: git clone + link do meu arquivo

 by> Lucas Walker